open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## The Steps

 Social coding is a huge part of any open source and collaborative project, and the Open Learning Exchange (OLE) is no different.
-In the following series of steps, you will learn about Markdown, Vagrant, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You'll also be introduced to OLE's learning management system (LMS) – [Planet](https://github.com/open-learning-exchange/planet).
+In the following series of steps, you will learn about Markdown, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You'll also be introduced to OLE's learning management system (LMS) – [Planet](https://github.com/open-learning-exchange/planet).

 **These steps may seem simple, but we expect high-quality work, which might require extra time.
 We want to see that you can use, or learn to use, these tools effectively — including writing clear GitHub issues, using basic Git commands, creating proper pull requests, navigating Planet, etc. Just passively following the steps is the bare minimum; instead, aim to impress us with excellent GitHub etiquette and well-structured Markdown.**